senthilmm/citation-exporter/README.md

 build profile is "test", which explicitly excludes those two class files, and doesn't include the dependency on the pmc-lib library.

-Building for production is done with the use of the "prod" Maven profile (`mvn -Pproduction`).
+Building for production is done with the use of the "prod" Maven profile (`mvn -Pprod`).
 That profile doesn't exclude those class files for compilation, and does declares the dependency on the pmc-lib library.